 Canyonlands National Park is a stunning canyon situated on the west coast near the town of Moab.

 You can get to Canyonlands National Park by landing at Grand Junction Regional Airport and driving 2 hours to the canyon or landing at Salt Lake City International Airport for a 4h drive.
-You can take a 7h drive from Las Vegas and you can stop by and visit some other canyons on the way.
+You can take a 7h drive from Las Vegas, and you can stop by and visit some other canyons on the way.

 The best time to visit the Canyonlands National Park is April and May.
 The low temperature falls between 30 (-1°C) to 50 (10°C) and can go up to 80 (26°C).

 Among the best hikes in the park are Grand View Overlook, Mesa Arch, Peekaboo Trail and the Needles District.
 Some other things to do in the park: backpacking, ATV’s, Mountain Biking, River Rafting and rock climbing.
+You can also take an amazing 4×4 tour from Moab to explore both Canyonlands and Arches National Parks.

 Recommended by Catalin Geangos from TravelTrained